GusBallmanjr/2026-CrimsonCode-Hackathon/README.md

 # 2026-CrimsonCode-Hackathon
 # OGRE Encryption

-Offline file‑encryption tool built by **Gus Ballman** and **Jameson Scott** for the **2026 CrimsonCode Hackathon** at **Washington State University**.
+Offline file‑encryption tool built by **Gus Ballman** and **Jamie Scott** for the **2026 CrimsonCode Hackathon** at **Washington State University**.

 ---

 ## Overview
 OGRE is a lightweight file‑encryption app built from scratch using C++, SFML, and our own integer‑safe math.
 The goal was to create a simple, fast, fully offline tool where the user can drag in a file, enter a password, and encrypt or decrypt it instantly.
 The UI stays minimal while all the real work happens under the hood.
+The UI was developed with Copiolot, while the core logic was written by the authors.

 ---